Amex Business Platinum approval tips (Earn 100,000 points with this increased offer!)

 Amex will also consider the number of American Express cards you’ve opened or closed, in addition to other factors, when reviewing your application.
 But one nice thing about Amex applications is if you’re not eligible for a card you’ll get a pop-up window letting you know that you don’t qualify before Amex pulls your credit.

 For more information about this, check out our article on how to qualify for a small business credit card (and why you should get one).

 Besides your credit score, the total income you report on your credit card application can be an important factor in receiving approval and the amount of your credit limit.
 When you’re filling out a business card application you’ll enter your business revenue and your total income.

-This distinction is important because you’ll want to make sure you’re 100% accurate and also not short changing yourself.
-Your “annual business revenue” is straight forward, it’s all the money your business makes before any expenses.
+This distinction is important because you’ll want to make sure you’re 100% accurate and also not short-changing yourself.
+Your “annual business revenue” is straightforward, as it’s all the money your business makes before any expenses.
 But your “total annual income” is different.
 It’s easiest to think of it as the combined income you have access to for paying your bills.
-So when my wife applies for an small business credit card, her “total annual income” is always much higher than her “annual business revenue” because she can include my salary as part of her “total annual income.”
+So when my wife applies for a small business credit card, her “total annual income” is always much higher than her “annual business revenue” because she can include my salary as part of her “total annual income.”

 Keep in mind, you must be 21 or older to include household income as part of your “total annual income.”

 The Amex Business Platinum card application is very straightforward.
-But you’ll need to answer more questions than you would on a personal card application.
+However, you’ll need to answer more questions than you would on a personal card application.
 If you’re an existing American Express customer, you can login to your account to have the application automatically enter your existing personal information.